Port of Gothenburg: Capacity and cargo

 In 2013 the port handled approximately 860,000 containers (TEU) and 160,000 new cars (both import and export).
 It has 24 scheduled rail freight shuttles, serving Norway and Sweden.

 The primary imports are crude oil (20 million tonnes in 2013), textiles and food.
 The primary exports are new vehicles (trucks, cars, buses, heavy plant), steel and paper.
 There are specialised terminals for containers, ro-ro, cars, passengers (1.7 million in 2013) and oil and other energy products.

 The port is large and deep enough to accommodate even very large ships, such as the Maya of the Mediterranean Shipping Company that arrived at the port on 21 December 2015.
 It was then the world's largest container ship, 396 m long with a draft of 16 m and a 19,224 TEU capacity.
+On March 31, 2026, the port acquired a large land area (210,000 square metres) on its outer zone as part of its expansion strategy.